ntop/libebpfflow/examples/c++/README.md

 ### Build
-Before building the example libebpfflow.a must be build from the project root.
+Before building the example libebpfflow.a must be built from the project root.
-Once libebpfflow.a has been built, the example can be build with g++.
+The example can be built with g++.
 ```sh
 $ g++ usage_libebpfflow.cpp -o example ../../libebpfflow.a -lbcc -ljson-c -lcurl
 ```